Discover the career path of Mikie Sherrill, from the first major opportunity to industry-changing achievements.

 On February 1, 2023, Mikie Sherrill was among twelve Democrats to vote for a resolution to end the COVID-19 national emergency.

-On July 9, 2024, Mikie Sherrill became the seventh House member to publicly request President Biden step aside as the presumptive Democratic nominee for the 2024 United States presidential election.
+On July 9, 2024, Mikie Sherrill became the seventh House member to publicly request that President Biden step aside as the presumptive Democratic nominee for the 2024 United States presidential election.

 Donald John Trump is an American politician media personality and...